trouni/workshop-chrome-extension/README.md

 Cheese. 🧀

 But also, here are key aspects that we'll be covering:
-1. What is the basic structure of a Chrome extension?
+1. What is the basic structure of a Chrome extension
-2. How to create (content) scripts that interact with web pages?
+2. How to create (content) scripts that interact with web pages
-3. How to pass messages between content scripts and background scripts?
+3. How to pass messages between content scripts and background scripts
-4. How to integrate an extension with a third party app?
+4. How to integrate an extension with a third party app
-5. How to publish an extension on the Chrome store?
+5. How to publish an extension on the Chrome store

 ### Setup